7 Ways for Caregivers to Protect Their Financial Health

 If you have any cash left over after maxing out your retirement fund contributions, consider investing it in other assets to help it grow.

-But remember: Investing carries some risk, and making a profit isn’t guaranteed.
+But remember: Investing carries risk, and profits aren't guaranteed.

 Minimize your risk with the following tips:

-• Contribute a specific dollar amount to your assets on a regular basis, a practice called dollar-cost averaging.
-Over time, this strategy helps balance out the short-term growth periods and dips of the market while also helping you avoid emotion-based investment decisions.
+• Contribute a specific dollar amount to your assets regularly, a practice called dollar-cost averaging.
+Over time, this strategy helps balance short-term growth periods and market dips while avoiding emotion-based investment decisions.

 5. Look for passive income opportunities